jbatonnet/Rinkhals.apps/README.md

     This function takes 2 parameters:
     - The status, using the provided constants `$APP_STATUS_STARTED` or `$APP_STATUS_STOPPED`
     - (optional) The PIDs of the running processes for this app.
 You can use `PIDS=$(get_by_name my_process)` to easily get the PIDs.
 This will allow Rinkhals to provide some live app metrics to the user
+- `./app.sh start` to start the app.
+No additional parameters are allowed since apps will be started automatically during startup.
+This call is supposed to be non blocking, and start separated processes for the app being started.
+A timeout of 5 seconds is applied while starting the app from the touch UI or during startup.
+- `./app.sh stop` to stop/kill the app.
+No additional parameters are allowed since apps will be started automatically during startup.
+This call is supposed to be non blocking.
+If processes or services need to stop, they have to stop very quickly or they should be killed instead.

 You can check **apps/example/app.sh** in this repo, it is a simple example to demonstrate how to implement apps.